 Find Biological Parents, Birth Mother/Father/Child/Friends/Family Members

-One of the most enjoyable parts of being a Private Investigator is helping so locate love ones.
+One of the most enjoyable parts of being an Investigator is helping so locate love ones.
 Whether you are looking to find your biological parents, birth mother, father, child, family member, high school friend, ex-boyfriend or girlfriend, missing persons and anyone else that you might have lost touch with.

 Important Factors in Locating Someone